ASpur/SyncroHuntressAPITools/README.md

 pip install -r requirements.txt
 ```

-4. Configure your API credentials:
+4. (Optional if using GUI) Configure your API credentials:

 Run the tool once to generate a `settings.json` template:
 ```bash